 A: Mail = fail.
 The U.S. Postal Service not only doesn’t allow pot in the post, it has stepped up its efforts to find marijuana mail.
 People who send marijuana through the mail can face federal charges or asset-forfeiture cases.

-Q: Tourists are coming to Colorado for the start of recreational sales, right?
+Q: Tourists came to Colorado for the start of recreational sales, right?

-A: At least three companies are planning to offer marijuana tours on New Year’s Day, but nobody knows how big of a deal marijuana tourism will be.
+A: At least three companies offered marijuana tours on New Year’s Day, and more have opened since throughout the state, but nobody knows how big of a deal marijuana tourism will be.
 Certainly people will come for the cannabis.
 But state tourism officials are opposed to promoting Colorado as a hash holiday destination, and most resorts and hotels aren’t exactly embracing the idea either.

 Q: So where will those tourists consume marijuana?

 A: Hotels have the ability to allow — or turn a blind eye to — guests’ consumption.
 But Denver, for instance, prohibits marijuana consumption outdoors in areas of non-residential private property that are visible from a public space.
 So certain hotel balconies in the city are off-limits.
 Furthermore, the city’s marijuana info website notes that pot smoking could only be allowed indoors in designated smoking rooms, and hotels can’t have more than a quarter of their rooms designated as such.
-Still, word-of-mouth has gotten around about some hotels that will allow marijuana use, and they are expecting brisk business this New Year’s Day.
+Still, word-of-mouth has gotten around about some hotels that will allow marijuana use, and they are doing brisk business.

 Q: Is it OK to drive with marijuana in my car?